bergerbd/bergerbd.github.io/_pages/projects.markdown

   on the software architecture.
 For the project, architectural views of the software were extracted using static code analysis and examined for security problems.
 This project was the start of *ArchSec* (see tools section).
-As part of the ASKS project, I was responsible for working on the project work packages.
+As part of the ASKS project, I was responsible for working on the project work packages.<br/><br/>

   *Publications:* [[5](./publications.markdown#bibliography5), 6, 7, 15]"
   image_path: "/assets/images/logo-bmbf.svg"